Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Circulation System

 It can be seen that the permeate flow across the membrane is relatively independent of pressure, as expected.
 The 0.58 recovery ratio~\footnote{The recovery ratio is defined as the ratio between the permeate and feed flow rates} was the maximum one tested, based on vendor information on recovery ratios with solutions of water and lactose, which is similar to our application.
 This ratio may be varied as experience is gained with the 30-ton system in order to optimize performance.

 These measurements were scaled up to a required throughput of 20.8 $L/m$ by using a constant recovery ratio and making the reasonable assumption that flow rates scale by the area of the NF.
 It was also assumed that Stage 2 performance would be similar to Stage 1.
 In addition, spiral filters are manufactured in standard sizes which limits the number of practical options.
-Thus, a system comprising two parallel 8040 spiral-wound NFG filters was selected for Stage 1 and a single 8040 TS-40 spiral-wound filter for Stage 2.
+Thus, a system comprising two parallel 8040 spiral-wound NFG filters (area of $70.6\; m^2$) was selected for Stage 1 and a single 8040 TS-40 spiral-wound filter (area $35.3\; m^2$) for Stage 2.
 With this combination, the Permeate 1 and Permeate 2 flow rates per square meter would be 0.51 and 0.59 $L/m^2/min$ respectively.
 This is conservatively less than the Stage 1 flow rate of 0.78 $L/m^2/min$ actually achieved in the MaxiMem tests.
-Thus, a Stage 1 pump capable of delivering 62 $L/min$ (16.4 $gpm$) at a head of 20 $bar$ would be required.
-Using a similar logic, a Stage 2 pump capable of 36 $L/min$ (9.5 $gpm$) would also be required.
+Thus a Stage 2 pump capable of delivering $(20.8\; L/m)/(0.58)= 35.9\; L/m$ (9.5 $gpm$) and a Stage 1 pump capable of delivering $(35.9\; L/m)/(0.58)= 61.9\; L/m$ (16.4 $gpm$) are required.

 Due to the need for strict control of the materials so as to be compatible with WbLS, the system was mostly constructed of stainless steel with fiberglass filter housings, which were soak tested to verify they would not degrade optical quality due to leaching.
 In addition, all o-rings were required to be made of Viton and all pump internals to be stainless steel or plastics known to be compatible.
 Several vendors were identified who could build such a custom system, and Synder Filtration was selected for the engineering design and fabrication.